 The Witcher got its start as a Polish fantasy series, but it has evolved into a game filled with rich storytelling and extensive world building.
+The Witcher 3 release date was 19 May, 2015 and still remains arguably one of the best RPGs of all time.
 In the Witcher 3 review, we will examine every aspect of the game and let you know what we think of it.

 |Type of game:||Action Role-Playing|

 |Total Play Time:||105 hrs with DLC|

 |System Requirements:||CPU: Intel Core i5-2500K 3.3GHz or AMD Phenom II X4 940

 OS: 64-bit Windows 7 or 64-bit Windows 8 (8.1)

 The World of The Witcher 3: Wild Hunt

 The Witcher 3 reviews have been overwhelmingly positive, with GameSpot calling it “one of the best games ever made”.
 The excellent programming ensures that the game always runs smoothly, so we are going to mostly focus on the actual design aspects.
 In this next section of our Witcher 3 review, we take an indepth look at Witcher 3 storyline, atmosphere, appearance, characterization, and game expansion options to see if the Witcher 3 lives up to the hype.

 As soon as you start up the game, you are immediately blown away by the incredible atmosphere.
 The eerie monsters hunted by witchers loom amid misty forests, soaring mountains, and cozy medieval-esque towns.
 Since the game is open world, you can wander around exploring a variety of beautiful yet uncanny scenery.